Berlin - Summer Study Abroad

-A glimpse into Berlin's dark past and its bright future
+Explore Berlin's dark past & bright future

 Our three-week course will have a dual focus.
 In the first part of the course, you will learn about the concept of cultural memory, and how it is playing out in society today.
 Together we will look back in time at key moments connected with WWII and the Cold War.
 We will visit famous sites across the city to examine how Berliners are coming to terms with Germany’s dark historical past through the city’s many monuments and memorials.

 In the second part of our course, we will look ahead to Berlin's bright future in the realm of contemporary culture.
 Together we will explore vibrant countercultural sites, uncovering Berlin’s unique street art, exploring its hidden neighborhoods, discovering lively community spots, and more.

 Using their extensive firsthand knowledge of the city, your course instructors will show you some of the best that Berlin has to offer.

 All course participants will stay in comfortable hotel accommodations in central Berlin, within walking distance of our study center and many of Berlin's famous sights.
 Daily field trips and excursions around Berlin will provide ample opportunities to discover this wonderful city.
 All field trips, course activities, and course excursions are included in the course fees.
 Highlights from previous years have included:

 - Historical walking tours of Berlin